 Choosing a fifth wheel tow hitch is an important first step in your journey to explore the great outdoors with your new or used fifth wheel trailer.
 It’s an overwhelming choice for some, with many different brands and styles.
 If you need help, you’re not alone and in good hands.
 Let’s walk through everything you need to know before you pick up your dream trailer.

-A fifth wheel tow hitch is a heavy-duty towing receiver used to connect a fifth wheel RV to a pickup.
+A fifth wheel tow hitch is a heavy-duty towing receiver used to connect a fifth wheel RV to the best vehicles for towing a larger RV.
 Unlike traditional trailers, which attach behind the rear bumper, 5th wheels attach inside the truck bed.
 It’s a similar mechanism to what is used to connect semi-trucks to the trailers they tow, just on a smaller scale.
 You can actually use a semi-truck to pull a 5th wheel RV, but this may require an adapter, a 7-way umbilical socket, or other accommodations.

 How Does a Fifth Wheel Hitch Work?